vatesfr/xen-orchestra/packages/xo-server-auth-github/README.md

 > for more information about the configuration.

-Like all other xo-server plugins, it can be configured directly via the web iterface, see [the plugin documentation](https://xen-orchestra.com/docs/plugins.html).
+Like all other xo-server plugins, it can be configured directly via the web interface, see [the plugin documentation](https://xen-orchestra.com/docs/plugins.html).

 ![Registering XO instance in GitHub](github.png)